pine3ree/pine3ree-params-resolver/README.md

 Example:

-In the following example the dependency $db is fetched from the container, the `$config` parameter is provided and the `$options` parameter receives the default empty array value.
+In the following example the `$db` dependency is fetched from the container, the `$config` parameter is provided and the `$options` parameter receives the default empty array value.